Fewer Estates May Be Taxable

 Plus, keep this in mind…many times, even when “A” and “B” trusts are set up, the first to die’s exemption may not be fully used because assets like IRAs pass directly to the survivor - - and that unused exemption will be lost forever if you don’t timely file the 706!

-Please join us and nationally renowned tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for an updated 2-part teleconference series on Thursday, February 14th and Friday, February 15th, 2019 at 9am Pacific Time (12pm Eastern Time) entitled, “Properly Preparing the Form 706 (Estate Tax Return)”.
+Nationally renowned tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, has put together this 2-part program, “Properly Preparing the Form 706 (Estate Tax Return)”.

-On these two in-depth 90-minute programs (updated this year!), you will learn:
+On these two in-depth 90-minute programs, you will learn:

 - How to successfully navigate the Form 706, line-by-line